-As you'll know from the data model introduction, all entities have a type (object, site, user or group), and optionally a subtype (which could be anything - 'blog', 'forumpost', 'banana'). elgg_view_entity will automatically look for a view called type/subtype; if there's no subtype, it will look for type/type.
+As you'll know from the data model introduction, all entities have a type (object, site, user or group), and optionally a subtype (which could be anything - 'blog', 'forumpost', 'banana').

+elgg_view_entity will automatically look for a view called type/subtype; if there's no subtype, it will look for type/type.
 Failing that, before it gives up completely it tries type/default.

-(RSS feeds in Elgg generally work by outputting the object/default view in the 'rss' viewtype.)
+RSS feeds in Elgg generally work by outputting the object/default view in the 'rss' viewtype.

-So for example, the view to display a blogpost might be object/blog.
-The view to display a user is user/user.
+For example, the view to display a blog post might be object/blog.
+The view to display a user is user/default.

-3.17.10 Full and partial entity views
+3.24.9 Full and partial entity views